antarctica/bas-style-kit-docs/site/_core/colours.md

   heading_level=2
 %}

-To promote consistency, the Style Kit defines and uses a set of colours.
-It consists of both a colour and greyscale colour scheme.
+The Style Kit defines two sets of colours:

+1. [standard colours](#standard-colours) - consisting of a general colour and greyscale schemes, used by almost all page elements and recommended for general use
+2. [extended colours](#standard-colours) - consisting of highly specific colours for particular purposes such as branding

+The standard colour scheme is designed to be general enough to avoid other colours being needed.

-Some colours have been chosen for specific purposes (the BAS blue for example) or to follow established convention (links being blue for example).
-Both schemes aim to offer enough variety to suit a wide range of uses, such as conveying context or assigning colours to categories.
+Some colours have been chosen for specific purposes (the BAS blue for example) or to follow established convention (links being blue for example) but not at the sake of having broad and general application, such as conveying context (i.e. red = danger) or as categories (i.e. green = HR).

+The extended colours should effectively be ignored unless you are specifically recommended to use them.
+They are used for specific purposes such as meeting [external service]({{ '#external-services' }})  branding requirements or to give sufficient contrast within a component.

+They are not intended to compliment, or compete with, standard colours and may look too similar to other colours.

-{% alert info style=highlight %}
+{% alert info %}
-To promote consistency, it is strongly recommended not to use other colours (including shades) in websites or services.
+To promote consistency, it is strongly recommended not to use non-standard colours (including shades) in websites or services, unless specifically recommended to use an alternative.
 {% endalert %}

 {% alert warning %}
-If you do use other colours, ensure this complies with the [recommended minimum colour contrast]({{ '/start/standards-accessibility/#colour-contrast' | prepend: site.baseurl }}){: .alert-bsk-link }.
+If you do use non-standard colours (including extended colours) you must ensure this complies with the [recommended minimum colour contrast]({{ '/start/standards-accessibility/#colour-contrast' | prepend: site.baseurl }}){: .alert-bsk-link }.
 {% endalert %}